 Example: Chicken, Fish, Beef.

 Pick veggies that are in season for the best price.
-Right now it’s asparagus coming in for us, and my kids know that almost every night in May/June we will be eating asparagus!
-There is nothing wrong with teaching your kids at a young age about money and the cost of our food.
+Right now, it’s asparagus coming in for us, and my kids know that almost every night in May/June, we will be eating asparagus!
+There is nothing wrong with teaching your kids about money and the cost of our food at a young age.

-When I tell the girls we got something on sale or they know it came from our own backyard they are starting to appreciate that.
+When I tell the girls we got something on sale or know it came from our backyard, they are starting to appreciate that.